 Inflation-linked catch-up limits for IRA participants

-SECURE 2.0 fixes this catch-up stagnation.
-Starting in 2024, IRA catch-up limits will be indexed to inflation.
-Increases will be in $100 increments.
+The SECURE Act allows for IRA catch-up limits to indexed for inflation.
+When they occur, Increases will be in $100 increments.

 Bigger catch-up benefits for retirement plan participants

 Retirement plan participants benefit from higher regular and catch-up-contribution limits.
-For example, in 2023, you can make regular contributions of $22,500, plus up to $7,500 in additional catch-up contributions, to your 401(k) plan.
+For example, in 2026, you'll be able to make regular contributions of up to $24,500, plus up to $8,000 in additional catch-up contributions, to your 401(k) plan.
 Contribution limits are linked to the most recent inflation rate.

 Your potential loss in pre-tax contribution benefits may be made up for by the fact that all distributions from a Roth retirement account made after age 59½ are tax-free, provided that the account has been established and funded for at least five years.